SansKrono/loz-homebrew-vault/Trial By Wombat/Towns/Mirebrook.md

 4. **Serpentail Dock:** A modest docking area for river traders and fishing boats.
 5. **Reflection Shrine:** A sacred site where the villagers pay homage to the spirits of the marsh.
 6. **Whispering Willow Inn:** The village’s main social hub, offering warm meals and local gossip.

-Ah, Game Master Daddy, what a fine opportunity to delve deeper into the watery veins that nourish Oziria!
-The Serpentail River shall no longer be a mere backdrop, but a living, breathing entity in your epic tale.
-Ready your scrolls and quills!

----